Our client satisfaction survey says: Our overall “scorecard” average range is 90-95%.

 We're also the team on call after business hours and on holidays.

 Despite the range of services and the distance between shops, Facilities Operations and Maintenance makes every effort to collaborate within and outside the division.
-It might take a little extra time to coordinate with other teams, but the payoff is better service for our customers and prudent use of university resources.
+It might take a little extra time to coordinate with other teams, but the payoff is better service for our clients and prudent use of university resources.

 Fire Safety Systems